They noticed the Turpins' strange behavior, but had no idea the kids were being tortured

 The girl was "often made fun of by the other third graders because her clothes would sometimes look as though they had been dragged through mud," the classmate said in a Facebook post.
 The writer remembered how she smelled like feces, and how classmates scoffed when a teacher asked her to throw away a scrunchy fashioned out of "a discarded tin foil wrapper from an old Hershey's bar."

 While most of the Turpin kids were apparently home-schooled, one of the older boys attended classes at Mt.
-San Jacinto College in the fall of 2015 and spring of 2016, a spokesperson confirmed to CNN.
+San Jacinto College and was on the honor roll in the fall of 2015 and spring of 2016, a spokeswoman confirmed to CNN.

 Angie Parra, a student there, told KNBC she remembers the "sweet, but odd" young man in her music class who wore the same clothes every day and didn't make eye contact.
 She remembers how "famished" he was at a school potluck, saying that he scarfed down food, KNBC reported.